 It is best to order the standard meal, though this may not supply you with enough carbohydrate if you are on insulin or certain diabetes tablets.
 Cabin crew are usually able to provide fruit, crackers or rolls.

 Since starchy carbohydrates are an important part of a healthy, balanced diet, it’s worth knowing what carbohydrates will be available locally.
-A good travel guide will give you an idea of the cuisine available, or you could carry a pocket dictionary or learn the words for a few basic foods.
+A good travel guide will give you an idea of the local cuisine, or you could carry a pocket dictionary or learn the words for a few basic foods.

-There’s also the Carbs & Cals Pocket Counter (£6.99 from Amazon) or the Carbs & Cals app (£3.99) for Android or iPhone, which allow you to compare the food on your plate to the photos in the book or app, to quickly see the nutrients in your meal.
+There’s also the Carbs & Cals Pocket Counter or the Carbs & Cals app for Android or iPhone.
+These will help you to compare the food on your plate to the photos in the book or app, to quickly see the nutrients in your meal.

 Allergies & intolerances

 If you have food allergies or intolerances, try to find out the phrases for asking if foods are suitable for you.
-Allergy UK sells laminated translation cards in various languages – go toAllergy UK's websiteor call 01322 619898.
+Allergy UK sells laminated translation cards in various languages.

-Gluten-free products may not be readily available in some countries, so if you have coeliac disease, take plenty of gluten-free staples with you, eg bread, biscuits and crackers.
-For more on coeliac disease and travelling, go toCoeliac UK's website.
+Gluten-free products may not be commonly available in some countries.
+If you have coeliac disease, take plenty of gluten-free staples with you like bread, biscuits and crackers.
+For more on coeliac disease and travelling, go to Coeliac UK's website.

-Food cooked hot to order is the safest option – be wary of anything that may have been left standing or reheated.
-Watching where local people eat, or asking for recommendations, is a good way of finding the most reputable eating places.
+Food cooked hot to order is the safest option and be wary of anything that may have been left standing or reheated.
+Watching where local people eat, or asking for recommendations, is a good way of finding the best eating places.